 How to Remove Old Caulk Like A Pro – The Ultimate Guide

 We all have caulking in our homes.
-We hide it, we paint it and some of us actually try to remove it to make it look better.
+We hide it, we paint it, and some of us actually try to remove it to make it look better.
 Old caulking is everywhere from our countertops, bathtubs, showers, sinks, around windows and doors, and much more.
-Can you believe it was first used around the 15th century on wooden ships?
-Caulking is old technology, a scourge of every homeowner and yet we all must deal with this messy problem sooner or later as a homeowner, business owner or renter.
+Trying to remove caulk can be tedious and annoying, especially when you try to replace it with a caulk alternative.

 For 600 years, using caulk to seal gaps has not been easy, is a messy project, and often looks bad no matter how careful you are.
-Here is how to remove it.
+Can you believe it was first used around the 15th century on wooden ships?
+Caulk uses an old technology and is a scourge of every homeowner.
+Yet we all must deal with this messy problem sooner or later as a homeowner, business owner or renter.

 Pro Tip: use acetone and a scrubbing pad.
 Be careful with acetone as it is very flammable, the fumes are noxious, make sure the area is ventilated and you don’t have any open flames in the area such as a burner or candle.

-The best part about using InstaTrim® is that it's very simple to apply and do not require the skill needed for caulk.
-We have numerous caulking products that can be used such as grey pvc corner trim and numerous other colors.
+The best part about using InstaTrim® is that it's very simple to apply and doesn't require the skill needed for caulk.
+We have numerous caulk strip products that can be used such as grey corner trim and numerous other colors.
 Our “peel and stick” caulk trim strips will enhance any area of your house and the best part is you will look like the professional and all you used was a razor blade and a scissor.